EllyC20/ms3-beauty-buys/README.md

 * A user who is logged in, can reach four pages;
 * Home / Index
-* Reviews - can edit or delete own reviews.
+* Reviews - Can edit or delete own reviews.
 * Edit Review
 * Log Out